ABAP Keyword Documentation → ABAP − Reference → Processing Internal Data → Assignments → CONV - Conversion Operator

 Short form

-If the enumerated type of an enumerated object enum_dobj
+If the enumerated type of an enumerated object enum_dobj has the same base

-as any other enumerated type enum_type
+type base_type as any other enumerated type enum_type

-and the enumerated value in the enumerated variable is also defined in enum_type
+and the enumerated value in the enumerated variable is also defined in enum_type,

-it is possible, according to the above rules, to nest constructor expressions CONV
+it is possible, according to the above rules, to nest constructor expressions CONV as follows:

 CONV enum_type( CONV base_type( enum_dobj ) )